panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 }
 ```

 `names` state variable holds the product names.
-When the *Add* button is clicked, `addNewProduct()` event handler is invoked.
+When the *Add* button is clicked, `handleAdd()` event handler is invoked.

-Inside `addNewProduct()`, a `Set` object is used to keep the product names unique.
+Inside `handleAdd()`, a `Set` object is used to keep the product names unique.
 Should the component be concerned about this implementation detail?
 Nope.

 It would be better to isolate the complex state setter logic into a custom hook.
 Let's do that.